LGAPIPortalSuperAdmin/cms/cmsContents/yamlManagement/yaml_business_en.md

           schema:
             type: string
           description: |
             The `ISO-3166 alpha-2` country code for the countries supported by LG ThinQ.
-If the `X-Use-Account` header is included in the HTTP request and the value of the header is `IN-HEADER`, this header must be included in the request and must be the code of the country of registration of the LG Electronics account specified in `Authorization`.
+If the `X-Use-Account` header is included in the HTTP request and the value of the header is `IN-HEADER`, this header must be included in the request and must be the country code of the registered LG Electronics account specified in `Authorization`.
           example: KR
         deviceId:
           name: deviceId
           in: path
           schema:
             type: string
-          description: A specific device ID
+          description: Device ID for a specific device
           example: eb8ce6a99e63beb7e2074409bc244f3fd6c534e40ca270b6895371f12b398660
         Authorization-2:
           name: Authorization